ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab2.md

 that in LLVM **a variable defined by an instruction is represented by the instruction itself**.

-##### Code Coverage Primer
+#### Code Coverage Primer

 Code coverage is a measure of how much of a program’s code is executed in a particular run.
-There are a number of different criterias to describe coverage.
+There are a number of different criteria to describe coverage.
 In this lab we are providing line coverage and you are implementing an artificial criteria of tracking binary operators during the execution of a program using the same mechanisms underlying modern code coverage tools, such as the LLVM’s source-based